 So what does ‘enough’ look like?
 It’s different for everybody, but for me it looks something like this..,

 STEP 1: Know where you're trying to get to

 Regardless of whether you’re trying to plan out your entire life, your new business, or just your next project, find clarity of purpose first.
 In other words, what is your #1 priority or focus?

-Luckily for all of you, I’m in the process of developing a new course, Purpose for Obsessive Planners, that will guide you through the process.
+Luckily for all of you, I’m in the process of developing a new course, Find Your Way, that will guide you through the process.
 It’s designed to be re-visited often and you’ll have access for life so that as you discover more about yourself, and what matters most to you, you can update and improve the clarity and definition of your own life’s purpose.

 But if I’m going to be honest, I don’t want you to wait.
 I want you to start figuring this out TODAY.
 So here are some additional resources to help you get started.

 STEP 2: Figure out the best path to get there